ethanitovitch/htgaa_python_course/mac/chapter_1/readme.md

 ![Linus Torvalds](../../images/linus.png)As you learn more about software you will see that the idea of versions comes up A LOT.
 Everything is tracked at different versions including: programming languages, libraries, and even this codebase.
 But don't worry, we will learn about different tools for simplifying all of it.
 The first one being git!

-## Git
+## Git vs Github

-Now, you probably noticed that this tutorial is on "github", but why do I keep saying "git"?
+Now, you’ve probably noticed that you accessed this tutorial on “github”, but why do I keep saying “git”?

-Well, that's because "git" is the open source standard for tracking codebases, while "github" is a cloud platform that makes it easy to share and store the git histories in the cloud.
+Well, that’s because they are two different but related things.
+Git is the open source standard for tracking changes to codebases, and it lives on your computer.
+Github is a cloud platform on the internet where you store and share code and their version histories with other people.

 So in order to pull code from github you need "git" installed on your machine and to store code on "github" you need a github account.
 We will focus on the former in this tutorial.

+## The Terminal

 Before we install git we need to learn about the terminal, which is the place we will be using git.
 So, for a lot of software products an interface actually isn't all that important.
 The important thing is speed and what you will come to see is that a pretty interface can get in the way of that.